You can improve security and protection of your data by replicating encrypted virtual machines.

 When you specify the VM Storage Policy for target disks in a replication, you must set a storage policy with VM Encryption enabled at the target if the source disks are encrypted.
 For unencrypted source disks, you must set a storage policy without VM Encryption enabled at the target.

 If you use replication seeds, target disks for encrypted source disks must be encrypted and target disks for unencrypted source disks must be unencrypted.
+Replica disks can have different encryption keys from the source disks.

 If you do not use seed disks, replica disks are encrypted with the same encryption key as the source VM disks.